edunham/site/2015/02/01/habitrpg.rst

 Improvements
 ------------

-The only tweak that I can think of right now to improve HabitRPG would be to publish the gold, XP, and mana values for each task's completion on the title of the task.
+It would be nice if the interface displayed the gold, XP, and mana values for each task's completion on the title of the task.

+The to-do list has a button for moving an item to the top, but no button for moving an item to the bottom.
+Since newly created to-do items default to being at the top of the list, it can get tedious trying to keep older and more important items near the surface.

+The interface which keeps track of daily tasks defaults to showing all tasks (even those which aren't due on the current day), so every time you reload the page you have to click "due" to see only the relevant items.
+It would be nice if the interface remembered whether you prefer seeing "due" or "all" items.

+The app lacks a few features which I find essential to normal gameplay, namely the ability to show only due dailies, and the ability to allocate points into various attributes when you level.

 .. _the wiki: http://habitrpg.wikia.com/
 .. _dominus: http://www.dominusgame.net/